mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 The classes also define the accessor methods and level of method access control however we are generally just pointing to the instance variables.

-When we say state tracks attributes for individual objects, we mean instance variables and values comprise an object's state., Here we are not referring to the getters and setters.
+When we say state tracks attributes for individual objects, we mean instance variables and values comprise an object's state.
+Here we are not referring to the getters and setters.